-- 1.1.30 Key principles of SPP (Scottish Government, 2014) on cultural heritage are: - protecting, enhancing and promoting access to cultural heritage, including the historic environment. - 1.1.31 SPP sets out subject policy guidance on cultural heritage in "Valuing the Historic Environment" (paragraphs 135 to 151) which includes policies relevant to Scheduled Monuments, Listed Buildings, Gardens and Designed Landscapes and Historic Battlefields. - 1.1.32 The Government's Scottish Historic Environment Policy (SHEP) and the Managing Change in the Historic Environment Guidance Note series, both published by Historic Scotland, set out Scottish Ministers' policies for the historic environment and provide a framework that informs the work of a range of organisations that have a role and interest in managing the historic environment.

-1.1.33 A summary of the SHEP and other national guidance and advice of relevance to cultural heritage is provided in Table 21 below.
+- 1.1.30 Key principles of SPP on cultural heritage are: - protecting, enhancing and promoting access to cultural heritage, including the historic environment. - 1.1.31 SPP sets out subject policy guidance on cultural heritage in "Valuing the Historic Environment" (paragraphs 135 to 151) which includes policies relevant to Scheduled Monuments, Listed Buildings, Gardens and Designed Landscapes and Historic Battlefields. - 1.1.32 The Government's Historic Environment Scotland Policy Statement (HESPS) and the Managing Change in the Historic Environment Guidance Note series, both published by Historic (Environment) Scotland, set out Scottish Ministers' policies for the historic environment and provide a framework that informs the work of a range of organisations that have a role and interest in managing the historic environment. - 1.1.33 A summary of the HESPS and other national guidance and advice of relevance to cultural heritage is provided in Table 14.